markhibberd/lambdajam-patterns-in-types/README.md

    So starting at 1 or at 8 is fine.

- - If you are really confident, I challenge you to implement __all__ exercises in the allocted time.
+ - If you are really confident, I challenge you to implement __all__ exercises in the allocated time.
 It is possible ;)

  - If at any point you skipped ahead and are having trouble, try going back and doing some of the early challenges.